-- The remuneration of their most senior employees (which the Act defines as the head of paid service (Chief Executive), the Monitoring Officer, the Assistant Directors (or Directors), and the Deputy Assistant Directors (i.e. managers who report directly to a Director)); - The remuneration of their lowest-paid employees; and - The relationship between the remuneration of the most senior employees and that of other employees.
+- The remuneration of their most senior employees (which the Act defines as the head of paid service (Chief Executive), the Monitoring Officer, Executive Directors, the Assistant Directors (or Directors), and the Deputy Assistant Directors (i.e. managers who report directly to an Executive Director)). - The remuneration of their lowest-paid employees; and - The relationship between the remuneration of the most senior employees and that of other employees.

-The statement is for the financial year 2024/25.
-Data on existing salaries, job roles and statistics contained within the statement are based as at 1 December 2023.
+The statement is for the financial year 2025/26.
+Data on existing salaries, job roles and statistics contained within the statement are based on 1 December 2024.

-The Secretary of State has produced guidance on the Act's provisions relating to openness and accountability in local pay, which local authorities must have regard to in preparing and approving their annual pay policy statements and the Council's statement takes full account of this guidance to date as well as the provisions of the Act.
+The Secretary of State has produced guidance on the Act's provisions relating to openness and accountability in local pay, which local authorities must have regard to in preparing and approving their annual pay policy statements.
+The Council's statement takes full account of this guidance to date as well as the provisions of the Act.